 Nanomedicine Center for Nucleoprotein Machines

-Current and future work of the NDC has been consolidated into three thrust areas:
+Current and future work of the NDC has been carried out with the following three specific aims:

 Modern medicine – allopathic medicine – focuses on treating symptoms, commonly through small-molecule enzyme inhibitors and receptor agonists/antagonists.
 It does not address the underlying genetic causes of disease.
 Consistent with the vision of the Nanomedicine Initiative, the Center investigators envision that the allopathic model will someday be replaced by therapies that directly modify information contained in a patient’s DNA.

 This page last reviewed on July 16, 2013